 Voting in Other States

 If you plan to return home after college and prefer to maintain a different state as your primary residence, you do not need to register in Oregon and can instead file an absentee ballot in your home state.
-Visit www.usa.gov/absentee-voting for the absentee voting process in your home state.
+VoteMail will walk you through the steps to request an absentee ballot.
 Remember that your home state may have an earlier registration deadline than Oregon.